-They are similar but not identical in appearance, all exhibit the customary skink body shape and the blue tongue and give them their name.
+They are similar but not identical in appearance, all exhibit the customary skink body shape and the blue tongue which gives them their name.
 Males and females are similar in appearance to the males will have a proportionally bigger head, was the females are bigger overall.

 They are omnivorous with a diet consisting of both plant and animal matter.
-They are slow moving hunters so their praise consists of slower moving animals such as beetles caterpillars some crickets at times small lizards the are especially partial to slugs and snails.
+They are slow-moving hunters so their praise consists of slower-moving animals such as beetles caterpillars some crickets at times small lizards they are especially partial to slugs and snails.
 Of course, even catching such low prey requires a level of effort whereas raiding your cat or dog food bowl can present easier rewards.

 When disturbed, frightened, angry or irritated expect your bluetongue to make his or her feelings known.
-Facing a threat they will open their mouth as wide as they can in warning and hiss.
-This wide open mouth exposing their pink mouth and bluetongue is designed to frighten off potential attackers.
-Your bluetongue also flatten their body in order to appear bigger and more fearsome.
+Facing a threat they will open their mouth as wide as they can in a warning and hiss.
+This wide-open mouth exposing their pink mouth and bluetongue is designed to frighten off potential attackers.
+Your bluetongue also flattens its body in order to appear bigger and more fearsome.

-Lizards can live quite a long time 20 even 30 years in captivity.
-Keep this in mind if you are considering one is a pet – they are a long time commitment and releasing them into the environment if you tire of them is not an option.
+Lizards can live quite a long time 20 or even 30 years in captivity.
+Keep this in mind if you are considering one is a pet – they are a long-time commitment and releasing them into the environment if you tire of them is not an option.

 If you have bluetongue lizards in your yard as many Australian households do you can look after their welfare by keeping any cats and dogs away from them, but also by embracing the snails in your garden rather than trying to rid yourself of them with snail bait.
-Snails eat tehbait, bluetongue eat the snails, the bluetongue then dies as well.
+Snails eat the bait, bluetongue eats the snails, and the bluetongue then dies as well.